harshit21255/AirTrack/README.md

 - **`item_stop.xml`**:
   - The layout file for each item in the stops list.
-  - Displays the stop name, distance from the previous stop, and visa requirement.
+  - Displays the stop name, distance from the previous stop, time taken from the previous stop and visa requirement.

 ### Resource Files
 - **`res/raw/stops.txt`**:
   - A text file containing the stops for the journey.
-  - Each line follows the format: `Stop Name, Distance From Previous, Visa Required (Yes or No)`.
+  - Each line follows the format: `Stop Name, Distance From Previous, Visa Required (Yes or No), Time Taken From Previous`.

 - **`res/values/colors.xml`**:
   - Defines the color scheme for the app.